ahageman27/final-project-social-media-platform/scrum/sprint_01.md

 ```
 Hassan: US#1 & US#2
 Reed: US#3
-Ivan: US#4
+Ivan: Diagrams, User-Stories and their Points, and US#4
+Alex: Create Submission Repository
 ```

 # Sprint Retrospective

-Date/Time: 4/25/2024 @ 3:30pm
+## Date/Time: 4/25/2024 @ 3:30pm

 Participants: Reed, Hassan, Ivan, Andy, Alex

-Although, this was mainly just initial setup and planning for our project, things have gone really well, and we are all on the same page of what we want our application to do, keep it simple but hit all the marks we need.
+Although, this sprint mainly consisted of just initial setup and planning for our project, things have gone very well, and we are all on the same page of what we want our application to do, keep it simple but hit all the marks we need.
+We have no current obstacles besides our time-restraint with this project going forward.